LearnTeachCode/marsrocks/README.md

 ## project setup

-We are using Python 2.7.x., postgres database, and Flask.
+We are using Python 2.7.x., sqlite3, postgres, and Flask.

 Read [computer setup](https://github.com/LearnToCodeLA/marsrocks/wiki/Computer-setup) to make sure you have the basic requirements installed.

-1) create a postgres database
+1) create a sqlite3 database
 ```
-$ createdb marsrocks
+$ python db_create_users.py
 ```

 2) download the repo